5th Age Campaigns' home rules

 The outer part of any dragon scales can’t be altered without breaking its natural properties.
 As such, only a handful of scales from any one dragon can be used as a shield.
 Furthermore, scales from juvenile or young dragons do not provide any benefits (but are often used for duping people).

-Each dragon scale from an adult dragon is worth around 500gp, and twice that amount from an ancient dragon.
+A dragon scale shield from an adult dragon costs 500gp, and 1000gp for a scale-shield from an ancient dragon.

-These weapons usually fetch 5 time their price, or 10 time if in a harbor.
+These weapons usually fetch 5 time their regular price, or up to 6 time if in a harbor.

 Metallic weapons and armors that have been forged entirely in the Underdark have been infused with the faerzress, the magical essence of the Underdark, and lost their cold iron property to become Faertouched.